 Visiting the doctor is no fun, but playing doctor is a whole different story.
 To make it even more realistic, this toy set even comes with a pair of doctor glasses.

-With its 19 pieces — bandages, name tag, forceps, scalpel, syringe, and more — this doctor kit might generate a future vocation.
-A phone can be used to stimulate imaginary play and book important check-ups, with lights and sounds adding to the fun.
+With its 19 pieces — bandages, a name tag, forceps, a scalpel, a syringe, and more — this doctor kit might generate a future vocation.
+Your child can use a phone to stimulate imaginary play and book important check-ups, with lights and sounds adding to the fun.

 A battery-powered stethoscope allows your little doctor to check the patient’s heartbeat.
-With all the equipment fitting inside a translucent case, your toddler will quickly be on the go to take care of their patients.
+All the equipment fits inside a translucent case, so your toddler will quickly be on the go to care for their patients.

 Best Educational Bath Toys

 These floating bath toys come in a set of four.
-Built-in magnets allow the numbered boats — from one to four — to line-up in order.
-They don’t only make bath time fun and exciting, they also teach little ones colors and numbers.
+Built-in magnets allow the numbered boats — from one to four — to line up in order.
+They don’t only make bathtime fun and exciting, but they also teach little ones colors and numbers.

-Concerned about your child’s safety?
-The bath toys are free of phthalates and BPA.
-They’re made with durable material to make them last a bath lifetime.
-Rounded shapes with no sharp edges, they won’t hurt or scratch your child’s delicate skin.
+Are you concerned about your child’s safety?
+These bath toys are free of phthalates and BPA.
+They’re made with durable materials to make them last a bath lifetime.
+The rounded shapes have no sharp edges, so they won’t hurt or scratch your child’s delicate skin.